-- Speedtest also depends on the distance between you and the nearest server.
+- Speed tests are dependent on the distance between you and the nearest server.

-- Please see measurementlab.net and speedtest.net for details such as how they share/use the speed test results.
+- Please see measurementlab.net and speedtest.net for details on how they use speed test results.

-- To verify firewalla speedtest, please use an ethernet-connected PC/MAC and use these services
+- To verify Firewalla's speed test, please use an Ethernet-connected PC/MAC and use these services:

 Inaccurate speed test results can be reported directly through the app without opening a support case.
 By making the reporting process more reachable, we hope to collect more feedback from you and improve the system further.

-Network latency measures the round trip time from you requesting information to that information comes back to you.
-The cumulative effects of distance between you and a server thousands of miles away and the Internet infrastructure equipment that gets data there and back mean that latency can never be eliminated completely.
-"Normal" latency depends greatly on your internet connection.
+Network latency measures the round trip time from you requesting information to that information coming back to you.
+The cumulative effects of distance between you and the server and the Internet infrastructure equipment that gets data there and back mean that latency can never be eliminated completely.
+"Normal" latency depends greatly on your Internet connection.
 Here are some rough estimates:

-But if the latency spikes, it can drastically affect your online meeting, phone, or real-time interactions.
-It can even effectively limit the throughput of your network.
+However, if latency spikes, it can drastically affect your online meeting, phone, or real-time interactions.
+It can even limit the throughput of your network.

 Network Packet Loss

-Packet loss can slow down your network (particularly TCP or HTTP for example) because when a packet is lost, a request will be sent to the origin to resend the lost packet and the application will try to restore the content as it was intended.
-Packet loss will impact real-time content, such as zoom meetings, streaming video or VOIP calls that may be distorted or choppy.
+Packet loss can slow down your network (particularly TCP or HTTP) because when a packet is lost, a request will be sent to the origin to resend the lost packet and the application will try to restore the content as it was intended.
+Packet loss will impact real-time content, such as Zoom meetings, streaming video, or VOIP calls.

-The Internet Quality Test will use the ISP-provided DNS server of your primary WAN as the default testing target.
-This default was chosen because DNS is likely the most sensitive service to latency.
+Internet Quality Tests will use the ISP-provided DNS server of your primary WAN as the default testing target.
+This default was chosen because DNS is usually the most sensitive to latency.

-When editing Test Target, Firewalla will list out several suggested servers including your WAN DNS servers and some public DNS servers with their ping latency, you can tap on any of them to adopt or enter any preferred IP Address or domain and save.
+When editing Test Target, Firewalla will list out several suggested servers, including your WAN DNS servers and some public DNS servers with their ping latency.
+You can tap on any of them to adopt them, or you can enter your preferred IP Address or domain and save.